ali-shahwali/zig-functools/README.md

 const functools = @import("functools");
 ```

-## Documentation
-The documentation can be found [here](https://ali-shahwali.github.io/zig-functools/).

 ## Examples
 The documentation contains some examples.
 The tests are also good examples of how to use the library, below are some simple examples from the tests. <br> <br>
 **Map over slice and increment each element.**